Why Mediate ?

 Terence Daniel Doyle, Esq. has worked continuously as a divorce lawyer for over twenty four years.
 As a Certified Family Law Specialist, a member of the State Bars of California, Arizona and Hawaii, a member of the family law section of the state and local bar associations in California, Arizona and Hawaii, a regular speaker on family law topics and a recognized author of family law topical articles, Terence Daniel Doyle, Esq. is uniquely qualified to assess the circumstances of a divorce and apply the applicable case law, statutes and the parties unique objectives to the issues.

 When a couple has a genuine intent to resolve matters without unnecessary cost and conflict and commits to the mediation process they can do themselves and their families an enormous favor by resolving their divorce with a minimum of conflict.

 The mediator does not represent either party.
 The mediator acts as a neutral facilitator of the settlement and documentation process.
 No strategic legal advice is provided to either party.
 The parties are directed to their own private counsel for confidential discussions about strategy or to acquire a second opinion if they find such confirmation appropriate.

-The Doyle Quane Freeman Family Law Group has a strong and knowledgeable support staff to further the settlement process.
+The Doyle Quane Family Law Group has a strong and knowledgeable support staff to further the settlement process.
 Paralegals and document managers are used when appropriate to help with document creation, management and filing.
 Costs and fees are kept reasonable by the tactical use of paralegals and document managers.

-The law offices of Doyle Quane Freeman Family Law Group deploys the most advanced document imaging, creation and management resources available in the industry.
-The Doyle Quane Freeman Family Law Group is unquestionably the industry leader in document management.
+The law offices of Doyle Quane Family Law Group deploys the most advanced document imaging, creation and management resources available in the industry.
+The Doyle Quane Family Law Group is unquestionably the industry leader in document management.
 The efficiencies provided by our technology enable us to offer mediation services in an extremely cost-effective manner.

 Frequently Asked Questions